dushankw/minimal-fedora-hypervisor/setup-libvirtd.md

 touch /var/lib/dnsmasq/virbr10/leases
 ```

-Create a config for dnsmasq in `/var/lib/dnsmasq/virbr10` (owned to root with mod 0644)
+Create a config for dnsmasq in `/var/lib/dnsmasq/virbr10` (owned to root with mode 0644)

 ```
 # Only bind to the virtual bridge (avoids exposure on public interface and conflicts with other instances)